shubhattin/os-config/linux/fedora/DE.md

   - [x] Screenshot : Use `Spectacle`
     - Shortcut `Win+PtrSsc` is already configured for screenshot.
 You could also disable `Print` Button Action
   - Eye Protector Apps
-    - Safeeyes for 20-20 rule from flathub
+    - [Safeeyes](https://github.com/slgobinath/SafeEyes?tab=readme-ov-file#fedora) for 20-20 rule from flathub
-      - you may prefer local package on [fedora](https://github.com/slgobinath/SafeEyes?tab=readme-ov-file#fedora)
+      - You should prefer system package installation over flatpak in this case
     - [Iris micro gui](https://github.com/shubhattin/iris_micro_gui) for a app like careueyes
       - > :warning: does not work in a wayland session as of now
   - [x] File Recovery App